OPEC Names Kuwait Oil Executive As Secretary General - UrduPoint

 It was during Barkindo's tenure that the grouping drastically slashed oil output in 2020 as the coronavirus pandemic hit global markets.

-Since last year, they have been gradually opening the tabs again and prices have bounced back.
+Last year, OPEC and 10 allies including Russia began to gradually open the tabs again, and prices have bounced back.

-The Vienna-based organisation comprises 13 members led by Saudi Arabia, which together with their 10 allies, including Russia, fixes output to control prices.
+The Vienna-based organisation comprises 13 members led by Saudi Arabia which fix output to control prices along with the 10 other countries in a grouping dubbed OPEC+.

+So far OPEC+ has resisted pressure by top oil consuming nations, such as the United States, to more aggressively boost production.

+A monthly OPEC+ meeting of all 23 members via videoconference on Tuesday is expected to continue to stay the course and modestly boost output.